SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation

-To address the above challenges, we believe the most effective solution is to use a small number of distinct candidates to represent segmentation uncertainty, allowing users to make a straightforward multi-choice selection.
-In this paper, we introduce \textbf{SPA}, a new paradigm for efficient \textbf{S}egmentation \textbf{P}reference \textbf{A}lignment with uncertainty in medical image segmentation (Fig. \ref{fig:Workflow}).
+To address the above challenges, we propose to present users a small number of distinct segmentations to represent uncertainty.
+It allows users to select their preferred option, simplifying interactive refinement into a straightforward multiple-choice selection.
+In this paper, we introduce \textbf{SPA}, a new approach for efficient \textbf{S}egmentation \textbf{P}reference \textbf{A}lignment with uncertainty in medical image segmentation (Fig. \ref{fig:Workflow}).
 SPA presents image uncertainties by generating multiple segmentations.
-Instead of overwhelming clinicians with numerous similar-looking predictions as in conventional uncertainty-aware segmentations, our model offers one recommended prediction and four representative correction proposals per iteration.
-Once the user selects an option, SPA rapidly adapts to the corresponding labeling preference, allowing convergence to the desired segmentation within only a few iterations.
-Experimental validation demonstrates that clinicians can segment 35\% more images with 39\% fewer iterations compared to previous interactive models, highlighting SPA’s potential for real-world clinical applications.
+Instead of providing users with numerous similar-looking predictions as in conventional uncertainty-aware segmentations, our model offers one recommended prediction and four representative segmentation candidates per iteration.
+Once the user selects an option, SPA rapidly adapts through iterative refinement, aligning efficiently with the user's segmentation preference in only a few iterations.
+Our experiment demonstrates that a user can segment 35\% more images with 39\% fewer iterations compared to previous interactive models.
+This highlights SPA’s potential for real-world clinical applications.
 In summary, our contributions are:

-\begin{itemize} \item We introduce SPA, the first framework specifically designed to align user preferences with segmentation uncertainty, minimizing both interaction time and clinician effort.
+\begin{itemize} \item We introduce SPA, a new segmentation framework that can align to users' decision preferences toward ambiguous/uncertain pixels at inference time.
+Such preferences often vary with clinical contexts, which existing segmentation models cannot adapt to efficiently.

-\item We propose a preference distribution using mixture Gaussians to represent image uncertainties, enabling rapid adaptation to user preferences with minimal iterations.
+\item We propose to model uncertainties in pixel-wise predictions under diverse preferences as a parameterized latent distribution.
+This modeling enables rapid adaptation to user preferences with minimal iterations at inference time.